1.2 Culture for radical creativity

 Let’s start by defining organizational culture.
 One definition is the shared beliefs, values, norms and practices that shape the behaviour of people within an organization.
 Think of it like an organization’s unique personality.
 It includes the expectations of everyone in the organization about what it takes to perform well.
 In a company, this would mean both the leadership’s and the employees’ vision.

-A culture of creativity acknowledges the centrality of creativity in how the organization functions.
-Creativity is reflected in the way the leadership treats the rest the organization and the wider community, as well as the way employees treat one another and the extent to which autonomy is allowed in making choices, developing new ideas, and personal expression.
+An organizational culture of creativity acknowledges the centrality of creativity in how the organization functions.
+Creativity is reflected in the way the leadership treats the rest the organization and its wider community, in the way the organization’s members treat one another, as well as in the extent to which autonomy is allowed in making choices, developing new ideas, and personal expression.

 How can organizations encourage a culture of creativity?
-Over the last four decades, Teresa Amabile has explored this question.
-Amabile is renowned for her theory Componential Theory of Creativity, which draws attention to how the social environment influences personal factors relevant to creativity (Amabile, 2011).
+Teresa Amabile has explored this question over the last four decades.
+Amabile is renowned for her Componential Theory of Creativity, which draws attention to how the social environment influences personal factors relevant to creativity (Amabile, 2011).

 According to Amabile, the social environment influences:

-Amabile later added two new factors to the theory, which was first published in 1983.
-The first was the importance of a team to the creativity of its members, the ‘group’s ability to work together and make the most of each member’s skill set.’
-The second was the meaning that the person attaches to what they’re working on.
+The theory also includes two other components.
+The first is the importance of a team to the creativity of its members, the ‘group’s ability to work together and make the most of each member’s skill set’.
+The second component is the meaning that the person attaches to what they’re working on.
 People engage in creative problem-solving when they find their work meaningful.
 Amabile’s research showed that people become more persistent and are more motivated to turn the leadership’s statements into creative action when they feel their work is sufficiently meaningful.

 Reflection